Today's Best Tech Deals

 Models for sale were originally released October 2018.

 What is it?
 The MacBook Air is Apple’s affordable line of laptops.
-Apple currently offers three 13-inch models.
+Apple currently offers two 13-inch models.

 Who’s it for?
 The MacBook Air is ideal for the budget conscious.
 It’s also for anyone who is always on the go, doesn’t want to be bogged down by a regular-size laptop, and needs a computer that’s more versatile than an iPad.

 What are the specifications?
-Two of the MacBook Air models have the same 1.6GHz dual-core Core i5 (eighth-generation) processor and 8GB of RAM.
+The two MacBook Air models have the same 1.6GHz dual-core Core i5 (eighth-generation) processor and 8GB of RAM.
 All MacBook Air models come with integrated Intel UHD Graphics 617 technology.
 Apple claims 12 hours of battery life for both wireless web and 13 hours iTunes movie playback.

 How do I connect stuff?
 The MacBook Air has built-in Wi-Fi for connecting to a network.
 It also provides built-in Bluetooth for wirelessly connecting a mouse or other peripheral.
 If you want to connect to an ethernet network, you’ll need an adapter.